 I sometimes find it to look weird when you’re focusing on a face that’s tilted slightly, but only the center 5 eyelashes of one eye are extremely sharp.
 It doesn’t look cool.
 It looks digital and distracting.
 So I’ve always been okay with lenses like this that aren’t always perfectly sharp at every aperture.

 There are a few exceptions, Landscape lenses should have very good corner-to-corner sharpness.

 There is sometimes a danger of a lens not being sharp enough especially if you’re using high-megapixel cameras and like to crop a lot.
 But for the most part, sharpness is definitely not the most important attribute for many styles of photography, and in my opinion, f1.1. on the Kamlan 50mm f1.1 II is sharp enough.

 Kamlan 50mm f1.1 II | Final Thoughts

 So far I’m pretty happy with the way this lens has been rendering.
 For the price, you really can’t ask for more and it really does deliver on its promises.

-I don’t know what flaws it as yet since I haven’t stress tested it or shot any charts, but the real world look is impressive.
+I don’t know what flaws it has as yet since I haven’t stress-tested it or shot any charts, but the real-world look is impressive.

 Kamlan 50mm f1.1 II – Amazon